omertr616/Coding-and-Algorithms-for-Memories-Project/README.md

 #### 2.2 <u>Dynamic Programming with 0-1 BFS for Three or More Sequences</u>
 During the project, we observed that this algorithm does not handle all cases correctly.
 For example, given the input sequences {"AB", "BB", "BA"}, it produces the output "ABBA", which has a length of 4.
 However, the actual shortest common supersequence (SCS) has a length of 3, such as "BAB".

-This test demonstrates how the algorithm behaves for the specific example we discussed, producing different outputs for the same input sequences:
+This test demonstrates how the algorithm produces different results for the same input sequences (using the specific example we discussed):

 Input: {"AB", "BB", "BA"}  , Output: ABBA